muskangoyal267/SQL-Project/README.md

 # SQL-Project
-Formulated a query to calculating number of bookings for different type of home on daily basis
+Formulated a query to calculating number of bookings and new homes listed thru different channels on daily basis